AnaDeCanha/AnaDeCanha/README.md

 ## 💕 About Me

-Currently based in London, I’m a Frontend Developer specializing in creating responsive, accessible, and engaging web solutions using technologies like React, TypeScript, and Next.js.
-My journey in tech has been complemented by a deep interest in product design, which helps me build not just functional but delightful experiences.
+Currently based in London, I’m a UX Engineer specializing in building interactive, accessible, and user-friendly digital experiences using technologies like React, TypeScript, and Next.js.
+My background in frontend development and love for design thinking allow me to craft solutions that are both functional and delightful.

-I’ve worked on exciting projects, including developing a scheduling module for an advertising platform and collaborating with design agencies to create beautiful, functional web designs.
+I’ve worked on exciting projects, from developing a scheduling module for an advertising platform to collaborating with design teams to bring beautiful, user-focused interfaces to life.

-When I’m not coding, you’ll find me exploring coffee shops, reading, or writing about my adventures ☕📚 If I'm not traveling, of course ✈️💕
+When I’m not designing or coding, you’ll probably find me learning languages, optimizing workflows, or writing about my adventures in my newsletter. ☕📚✨
+And if I’m not doing that...
+I’m probably exploring new places! ✈️💕

 ## 👩🏻‍💻 Portfolio